thelookoutway/jobs/rails-software-engineer/README.md

 Depending on skills and experience we are prepared to offer:

-* A salary between $90,000 and $130,000 + Super.
+* A salary between $90,000 and $130,000 + Super
-* Laptop of your choosing.
+* Laptop, keyboard, mouse, adapters, and huge display
-* Flexible and sustainable working environment.
+* Flexible and sustainable working environment
-* Direct line of sight to product outcomes.
+* Direct line of sight to product outcomes
-* Extra vacation over time.
+* Extra annual leave over time
+* Health and wellbeing allowance

-## Location (Remote is OK)
+## Location

-We've got an office in Brisbane, but you can work from anywhere in Australia.
-If you work remotely we will occasionally fly you to Brisbane.
+Our office is on Turbot Street in the Brisbane CBD.
+We overlook the Roma St Parklands and Mount Coot-tha.
+There is an amazing food court downstairs, but we also have a fridge and microwave.
+Central Station and the Adelaide Street/King George Square bus stops are 5 minutes walk away.
+The BCC car park is close by too.

+## Recruiters

+No recruiters, thanks.

 ## How To Apply

-Send an email with your resume to engineering-team@fivegoodfriends.com.au.
+Send an email with your resume to hello@fivegoodfriends.com.au with the subject "Rails Software Engineer at Five Good Friends".

 [1]: https://www.fivegoodfriends.com.au